Generalized hydrodynamic limit for the box-ball system: Introduction

 In particular, $\psi_i$ represents the integrated density of size $i$ solitons in space, and, as will be discussed further below, $\phi_i(u)$ is the effective distance accumulated by size $i$ solitons over the spatial interval $[0,u]$.
 The condition $\phi_I\in\mathcal{C}^\uparrow$ (cf.\ \eqref{cond1}) ensures that the changes of scale are well-defined, see Lemma \ref{philem}.
 Moreover, the final condition in the definition of $\mathcal{D}$ (cf.\ \eqref{cond2}) represents an assumption on the soliton density in terms of the effective distance, which will be shown to be preserved by the dynamics, see Proposition \ref{tpprop}.
 We next define $\Upsilon:\mathcal{D}\rightarrow \Upsilon(\mathcal{D})\subseteq\mathcal{C}^I$ by setting $\Upsilon(\psi):=\bar{\psi}$, where $\bar{\psi}=(\bar{\psi}_i)_{i=1}^I$ is given by

 we note that, as can be understood from Proposition \ref{gobet} below, $\bar{\psi}_i$ represents the integrated density of size $i$ solitons with respect to their effective distance in the continuous state-space model.
 Importantly, the effective scaling, or scattering, map $\Upsilon:\mathcal{D}\rightarrow\Upsilon(\mathcal{D})$ is a bijection, and so we can also recover the spatial picture from the one in terms of effective distances, see Proposition \ref{tpprop}.
-As the final ingredient for stating our generalized hydrodynamic limit for integrated densities, for $\bar{\psi}\in\mathcal{C}^I$ we define $\theta_t\circ\bar{\psi}\in\mathcal{C}^I$ by setting